 Political and Campaign Activities of Judges and Judicial Candidates* in General

-(A) Except as permitted in this Canon, a judge or a judicial candidate shall not:
+(A) Except as permitted in this Canon, a judge shall not:

 (1) act as a leader in, or hold an office in, a political organization;*